“. . .so in Christ we who are many form one body, and each member belongs to all the others.” Romans 12:5

 Kids’ Program

-NURSERY AGE CHILDREN will be cared for by the loving and qualified First Christian Church Florissant nursery staff.
+NURSERY AGE CHILDREN will be cared for by the loving and qualified Christ First Church Florissant nursery staff.

 Hotels